EyeSeeTea/ESTools/cnbinfo/readme.rst

 hostname,tom,1000
 ...

-we have an alphabetical ordered list (by its hostname) with all the users in all the machones, in this output format:
+we have an alphabetical ordered list (by its hostname) with all the users in all the machines, one in each line, in this output format:

 hostname,user,IUD
 hostname,user,IUD